Gambling software provider fined for running online casino slots too fast in Britain

 The brief

-The British Gambling Commission has issued a financial penalty of £122,835 against Stakelogic BV, a B2B gambling software provider, for operating online slot games at speeds exceeding regulatory limits.
-The enforcement action stems from the provider's use of inadequate timing measurement methods, specifically a manual stopwatch approach, to monitor the interval between consecutive spins—a critical compliance metric under British gambling regulations.
+The British Gambling Commission has issued a substantial penalty against Stakelogic BV, a B2B gambling software provider, for operating online slot games at speeds exceeding regulatory limits.
+The violation stemmed from the provider's use of manual stopwatches to measure intervals between spins—a crude methodology that failed to ensure compliance with the precise timing requirements mandated by UK gambling regulations.
+The £122,835 fine reflects the regulator's commitment to enforcing technical standards that protect players from manipulated game mechanics.

 Original report